Careers

 - Collaborate with local Panhellenic and the campus community to execute marketing efforts

-- Manage the onsite marketing blitz and recruitment process
+- Manage the onsite marketing initiatives and recruitment process

 - Support the chapter’s ongoing operations including member orientation, elections, chapter events, and community involvement